danweitzel/webpage/content/post/linuxsocialscience/index.md

 Git is software used for version control.
 It does an amazing job tracking changes in plain text files.
 You can find a great intro to git on [opensource.com](https://opensource.com/article/18/1/step-step-guide-git).
 You can use it locally on your computer or in connection with a cloud service.
 [Gitlab](https://about.gitlab.com/) and [Github](https://github.com/) are very popular options with free private repositories.

-We can install git using the terminal
+We can install git using the terminal:

 ```
 sudo apt install git